LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

 #### Important Note

-This Speed Guide tool is intended solely for demonstration and data exploration purposes and must not be deployed in any production environment.
+**This Speed Guide tool is intended solely for demonstration and data exploration purposes and must not be deployed in any production environment.
 It is provided "AS IS," without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
-No service level agreement (SLA), product support, or maintenance obligations are provided or implied.
+No service level agreement (SLA), product support, or maintenance obligations are provided or implied.**

-If you have any questions regarding how to use the tool, please post the question on the Developer Portal [Q&A forum](https://community.developers.lseg.com/) page.
+**If you have any questions regarding how to use the tool, do not contact the Support team but please post the question on the Developer Portal [Q&A forum](https://community.developers.lseg.com/) page.**

 ## Overview